2018 Eastern Michigan Eagles football team

 The 2018 Eastern Michigan Eagles football team represented Eastern Michigan University in the 2018 NCAA Division I FBS football season.
 They were led by fifth-year head coach Chris Creighton and played their home games at Rynearson Stadium in Ypsilanti, Michigan as members of the West Division of the Mid-American Conference.
 They finished the season 7–6, 5–3 in MAC play to finish in a three-way tie for second place in the West Division.
 They were invited to the Camellia Bowl where they lost to Georgia Southern.

-Previous season

-The Eagles finished the 2017 season 5–7, 3–5 in MAC play to finish in fifth place in the West Division.